-Our lab’s research unifies three learning-related areas —educational neuroscience, machine learning for special educational needs (SEN), and intervention—and focuses on (1) understanding the cognitive and neural mechanisms underlying human cognition, reading, and social-emotions; (2) automizing the classification and diagnosis of special educational needs; and (3) developing cutting-edging, evidence-based, multi-modal clinical and educational practices for children.
+Our lab’s research unifies three learning-related areas —educational neuroscience, machine learning for special educational needs (SEN), and intervention—and focuses on (1) understanding the mechanism that enables children to crack suprasegmental speech and orthographic codes in two different languages to formulate speech-print associations in the process of becoming biliterate; (2) automizing the classification and diagnosis of special educational needs; and (3) developing cutting-edging, evidence-based, multi-modal clinical and educational practices for children.

 Over 10 years of our lab’s work has culminated in theoretical models that inform the practice of clinicians and educators regarding the links between speech, language, and reading.
 These models are illustrated below.